Sodium: How to tame your salt habit

 Some people's bodies are more sensitive to the effects of sodium than are others.
 If you're sodium sensitive, you retain sodium more easily, leading to fluid retention and increased blood pressure.
 If this becomes chronic, it can lead to heart disease, stroke, kidney disease and congestive heart failure.

-Sodium: How much do you need?
+Sodium: How much is too much?

 The Dietary Guidelines for Americans recommends limiting sodium to less than 2,300 mg a day.